llyles97-cmyk/xfinity-customer-friction-analysis/README.md

 ### 2. Complaint Classification

-Implemented a **multi-label keyword classification system** aligned to telecom CX functions:
+To translate unstructured complaint text into actionable insights, a **multi-label keyword classification system** was developed based on telecom customer experience (CX) functions.

+Rather than forcing each complaint into a single category, this approach reflects how real-world issues occur — customers often experience multiple failures within the same interaction (e.g., billing + customer service).

+Each complaint is evaluated against a structured taxonomy:

 - billing_issue
 - contract_dispute